barionleg/cesium.wiki.gs/Terrain-and-Imagery-Roadmap.md

 * Consider baking _multiple layers_ into a single texture per geometry tile.
 The downside to this is that it will be a performance hit when adjusting layer order, alpha, gamma, etc.
 * Handle other projections?
 UTM?
 * Many APIs can restrict the zoom level.
 I assume it's useful - it's certainty trivial to expose in our code - but I'm not sure of the use cases.
 Performance?
 * Fix blurriness in 2D and Columbus View when using Mercator imagery and a Mercator projection.
 We'll probably do this by keeping the original Mercator images around for the first couple of levels.
+Currently we do a round-trip from Mercator->Geographic->Mercator.
 * If a texture is completely occluded by opaque layers higher in the z-order, it does not need to be rendered.
 Actually, it doesn't need to be requested from the server.
 Hmm - could a proxy server do some compositing for us?
+* Add a callback or some other way to learn that level 0 terrain/imagery is done loading.
+* Upsample `TerrainMesh` instead of `TerrainData`?
+This could yield better performance, but at a memory cost because the mesh is bigger than the raw data, at least for heightmap terrain.
+* Allow upsampling across more than one level at a time.
+This (may?) be necessary to skip levels when refining.

 ## Data Sources